 If you suffer longtime sleep deprivation, you may have a range of mental and physical problems, including your ability to think clearly, focus, react ( very dangerous when you are a participant in the daily traffic on the streets) and control emotions.

-Chronic sleep deprivation has been shown to increase the risk of serious health conditions such as chronic diseases like diabetes, cardiovascular disease, obesity, and depression.
+Chronic sleep deprivation has increased the risk of serious health conditions such as chronic diseases like diabetes, cardiovascular disease, obesity, and depression.
 All development of chronic diseases is affected by chronic sleep deprivation.
-It goes hand in hand with other critical lifestyle disbalances, like stress, wrong diet, not moving the body, not being grounded.
+It goes hand in hand with other critical lifestyle disbalances, like stress, wrong diet, not moving the body enough, and not being grounded.
 They all weaken the immune system, reducing the body’s ability to fight off infections and disease.
+If you live in a noisy area, you will suffer from noise and light pollution, which can have such an impact that the stress is damaging your body and mind.
+Living in a noisy city is not beneficial for our health.
+Pollution is a real problem nowadays, leading to chronic diseases of all kinds, including respiratory problems from the air pollution in big cities.

 How much Healthy Sleep do we need?

 We are dependent on the circadian rhythm.
-This is a natural, internal process that regulates the sleep-wake-cycle and repeats on each rotation of the Earth roughly every 24 hours.
+This is a natural, internal process that regulates the sleep-wake cycle and repeats each rotation of the Earth roughly every 24 hours.

 The term circadian comes from the Latin circa, meaning “around”( or “approximately”), and Diem, meaning “day.”
 The formal study of biological temporal rhythms, such as daily, tidal, weekly, seasonal, and annual rhythms, is called chronobiology.